Constantin Angelescu: Political activity

-Dr. Angelescu has started his political career within the National Liberal Party.
+Dr. Angelescu started his political career within the National Liberal Party.

-In 1901, Dr. Angelescu became an MP and senator, and later, the minister of public works (1914–1916) and minister of public guidance.
-As Minister of Public Works in the Government of Ion I.C.
-Brătianu, was especially charged with the organization of the Romanian military service, with Romania's entry into the global conflagration.
-The supporter for the accession to the Triple Entente caused the annoyance of the prime minister who had dismissed him during the establishing of the national union coalition.
-In 1917, during the evacuation of the government and king to Iasi, Angelescu lived for a short time in Odessa, and then returned to the country.
-In January – March 1918 he was appointed the Romania's first plenipotentiary minister in Washington.
-Then in 1918, he was the Deputy Chairman of the National Council for the Romanian Unity established by Take Ionescu in Paris.
+In 1901, Angelescu became an MP and senator, and later, the minister of public works (1914–1916) and minister of public guidance.
+As Minister of Public Works in the Government of Ion I. C. Brătianu, he was especially charged with the organization of the Romanian military service, with Romania's entry into World War I. The supporter for the accession to the Triple Entente caused the annoyance of the prime minister who had dismissed him during the establishing of the national union coalition.
+In 1917, during the evacuation of the government and king to Iași, Angelescu lived for a short time in Odesa, and then returned to the country.
+In January–March 1918 he was appointed as Romania's first plenipotentiary minister in Washington, D.C.
+Then in 1918, he was the Deputy Chairman of the National Council for Romanian Unity established by Take Ionescu in Paris.